ruizdurazo/ruizdurazo/notes/on-javascript-typescript/index.md

 You can prevent users from typing certain characters in an input by checking the `event.key` property.
 There are a couple of ways to do this.

-I prefer the second method, because it's more flexible, readable, and sets explicit control over what characters are allowed.
+I prefer the second method, because it’s more flexible, readable, and sets explicit control over what characters are allowed.

 ```js
 // Example assuming HTML: <input type="text" id="numericInput">